 The investigated issue is covered in many ways.
 First there is a scientific literature or studies conducted especially in finance devoted to different parts/topics/sections in that area.
 Secondly, there are many professional works of business and consulting nature in the financial industry on issues described in this study.
 Thirdly, there are various legal regulations of international, European or local/national character.
 The issues raised in this study are of interdisciplinary nature.
 In terms of research contribution it deals with subjects on market risk estimation and VaR application approaches.
 In terms of practical aspects it analyses single or multiple treasury limit setup used to manage counterparty credit exposures (handle margin call rules etc).
 It fits also into the generally applicable legal area requiring the formal establishment of treasury limits and risk management procedures/systems controlled by the market authority.

-On the other hand t because it concentrates mainly on treasury limits employed to manage pre-settlement risk in the relation between financial institution and non-financial institution, especially in the Polish OTC derivatives market.
+On the other hand the paper differs from other studies because it concentrates mainly on treasury limits employed to manage pre-settlement risk in the relation between financial institution and non-financial institution, especially in the Polish OTC derivatives market.
 This is a very individual-specific area of a given financial institution and can be handled in various ways.
 The paper also aims to shed lights on selected solutions to be used in practice.

 The subject seems to be of particular interest for financial institutions that can identify different determinants and various concepts of treasury limit setup applied under counterparty credit risk policy.
 Non-financial institutions, as end-users benefit due to expanding their knowledge and practical competences from treasury limits application in practice.
 Academics may recognize selected practical challenges and try to address them in their research in order to identify alternative solutions both on theoretical as well as application ground, thus additionally emphasizing the social impact of science.